helpwave/services/README.md

 ### Using Docker Compose next to your IDE

-Using this setup you use your editor of choice on your system and start the docker compose stack next to it.
+Using this setup, you use your editor of choice on your system and start the docker compose stack next to it.
-The main down site to this is that your IDE will use your local toolchain and dependencies, which may not be in sync.
+The main downside to this is that your IDE will use your local toolchain and dependencies, which may not be in sync.

 > [!TIP]
 > `./up.sh -d` starts the compose stack in the background